KhaledQasim/WebWisdom/README.md

 A full-stack Fast-API and React tool for automated penetration testing of publicly available websites.
 Disclaimer: Only use this tool on websites and domains that you own

+# IMPORTANT
+When registering a new user in the React frontend, please follow these password rules:

+Must be longer than 8 characters and less than 25
+At least 1 uppercase letter
+At least 1 lowercase letter
+At least 1 number
+At least 1 special character from this list: !£$%^&*_@~#?

+Example of a valid password:  123Rock123???

+Must use a valid email syntax
+Email can be fake as long as it follows the correct syntax For Example: user@gmail.com

+## Allowed Domains to test this tool on

+testphp.vulnweb.com

 # Installation and Deployment
 ## Requirements
 Linux Operating System